ryantd42/NY-Legislative-Git/2023/A9645A-2023/bill.md

   § 3.
 Notwithstanding any other provision of law to the contrary,  none of  the  provisions  of  this  act shall be subject to the appropriation requirement of section 25 of the retirement and social security law.
   § 4.
+All costs associated with implementing the provisions of this act shall be borne by Nassau county.
+  § 5.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
   This bill would allow certain members who are employed in  the  Nassau County  police  department  who perform police medic or police emergency